Mukhtar Siddiqui: Career

 Siddiqui was a prominent and influential member of the "Halqa-e-Arbab-e-Zauq", a literary circle known for fostering innovative trends in Urdu poetry.
 He served as its secretary in 1947, where his introductory remarks before each session offered new insights into literature.
 His work is characterised by a modern sensibility and a keen awareness of contemporary political, social, and international affairs.

 He was noted for his distinctive linguistic expression and thoughtful philosophical approach.
 After the 1947 Partition, he contributed to an anthology of poems selected from literary journals, alongside Zaheer Kashmiri and Qayyum Nazar.
 The collection featured his poem "Bazyafta".

 Mukhtar's professional career included positions at Radio Pakistan, where he worked as a clerk and was later promoted to program assistant.
 He was later promoted to program assistant at the radio station before leaving to become a script editor for PTV.
 In Rawalpindi, he shared a two-story house with his friend, the journalist Afzal Parvez.
 He eventually left radio to become a script editor for Pakistan Television (PTV).
 In addition to his poetry, he wrote dramas for both radio and television, showcasing his versatile writing skills.

 Personal life

 Mukhtar married Zakia Begum the daughter of Faiz Rasul a friend of his father and had three children.

 Death

-Mukhtar Siddiqui died on September 18, 1972, in Lahore.
-Mukhtar death occurred soon after a painful meeting at PTV, where he was reportedly snubbed.
-He is buried in a grave in Ichhra neighbourhood, Lahore.
+Mukhtar Siddiqui died on 19 September 1972, in Lahore, Pakistan.
+Mukhtar's death occurred soon after a painful meeting at PTV, where he was reportedly snubbed.
+He is buried in a grave in Ichhra neighbourhood, Lahore, Pakistan.